Evensgn/MIPS-simulator/README.md

 ### Instruction Encoding Format

-In order to store instructions (within the specified instruction subset) in memory, each instruction is encoded into binary digits in the following format:
+In order to store instructions (within the specified instruction subset) in memory, each instruction is encoded into binary digits in the following format (which is different from standard MIPS intruction encoding):

 <table>
   <tr>